 Combat is run in a turn-based fashion, with players and NPCs taking turns spending TS (or Time Slices) to make maneuvers.
-You spend TS at the moment you make a maneuver and at the beginning of a round you go back to your TS maximum.
+You spend TS at the moment you make a maneuver and at the beginning of a round, you go back to your TS maximum.
 A round ends when each combatant has spent all of their TS.

 At the beginning of combat, each character makes an initiative roll, which is a roll of 2d10+[Q].
 (0s are 0s, not 10s) Combat order is decided from the highest initiative roll to the lowest initiative roll.